Optical Coherence Tomography (OCT)

 - You see dark or empty patches in the centre of your vision.

-If you’re not sure which exam is right for you, just talk to us when you come in store or call us on 13 20 20.
+If you’re not sure which exam is right for you, just talk to us when you visit or call us on 13 20 20.